Gabriel Arias Player Props: Guardians vs. Astros

-On Saturday, Gabriel Arias (.207 batting average in his past 10 games, with a double, a home run, four walks and two RBI) and the Cleveland Guardians play the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 6:10 PM ET.
+The Cleveland Guardians, including Gabriel Arias (batting .233 in his past 10 games, with a double, a home run, five walks and two RBI), battle starter Brandon Bielak and the Houston Astros at Progressive Field, Sunday at 12:40 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Astros.

 Gabriel Arias Game Info & Props vs. the Astros